 The Canadian Thanksgiving holiday was officially proclaimed by Parliament in 1879 and draws upon three traditions: European harvest celebrations; the first North American Thanksgiving (1578) observed by Martin Frobisher in the Arctic Circle; and the Pilgrims’ 1621 first celebration in Massachusetts.
-In 1957, the date was set for Second Monday in October, and of course Americans know that US Thanksgiving is the held the 4th Thursday in November.
+In 1957, the date was set for Second Monday in October, and of course, Americans know that US Thanksgiving is held on the 4th Thursday in November.

 In light of the harvest which leads to the holiday season, this week features an easy turkey gravy, the pièce de résistance of the turkey dinner.
 “It’s all gravy” is an English idiom, one of many we will explore over the coming weeks to share at the dining table.

 I had a fabulous time at What’s Cooking Bracebridge, an event that attracted some big names in the Canadian cookbook world: Rose Reisman, Anna Olson, Stefano Faita, Janet Podleski were in attendance.
 Lord D and I had a wonderful time exploring this lovely little community, showcased by the changing leaves.
 While we weren’t able to take part in all the events, we were entertained by Stefano’s fresh pasta demonstration at the Saturday night Italian gala.

 I hosted Afternoon Tea and talk on Sunday at Inn at the Falls, a lovely century-old inn, overlooking the Muskoka River.
 The room was overflowing with locals who invited friends from Toronto, many of them history buffs, but all who loved tea and great scones.
 I am flattered that I inspired the Inn to decide to host their own afternoon tea on a regular basis.
 My work here is done.

 Many thanks to the event sponsors, organizers, volunteers for the invitation, and for the hospitality of the innkeeper and chef at the Inn.